 The biggest challenge in emergency management right now is coordination.
 There are many players in an emergency — different agencies, NGOs, and community groups.
 They're all doing great work and they're all essential, but they can't operate in isolation from one another.
 As emergencies grow more complex, the responses will too.
 AtHoc helps us navigate that complexity.

-Grant Durfey, Emergency Management Program Specialist, Niagara Region Emergency Management
+Grant Durfey, Former Emergency Management Program Specialist, Niagara Region Emergency Management

 Before AtHoc: Lacking Common Training, Interoperability